aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 </div>

 ### Create Amazon Kinesis Data Firehose
-Data generated from Amazon DynamoDB and Amazon EC2 instnace are collected through Amazon Kinesis Data Firehose.
-Amazon Kinesis Data Firehose is a fully managed service for deliver streaming data to a specific target.
+Data generated from DynamoDB and EC2 instnace are collected through Kinesis Data Firehose.
+Kinesis Data Firehose is a fully managed service for deliver streaming data to a specific target.

 1. In AWS Management Console, select **Kinesis** service.
 2. Select **[Get started]** button, then click **[Create delivery stream]** button on Deliver streaming data with Kinesis Firehose delivery streams.
 3. Enter **stream-playlog** on **[Delivery stream name]**.
 Select **[Direct PUT or other sources]** option for Source.
 Click **[Next]** to proceed.
-4. Amazon Kinesis Data Firehose supports data pre-processing with AWS Lambda.
+4. Kinesis Data Firehose supports data pre-processing with AWS Lambda.
 But at this time, we will not use this feature.
 Click **[Next]**.
 5. Select **[Amazon S3]** as a destionation, and select **raw** data bucket which created before for **[S3 bucket]**.
 Enter **playlog/** on **[Prefix]**.
 Click **[Next]** if the setting are as follows: